MmWave Radar and Vision Fusion for Object Detection in Autonomous Driving: A Review: Tasks, Evaluation Criteria, and Datasets

-The Waymo dataset is an open source project of Waymo, an autonomous driving company under Alphabet Inc. It consists of labeled data collected by Waymo self-driving cars under various conditions, including more than 10 million miles of autonomous driving mileage data covering 25 cities.
-The dataset includes lidar point clouds and vision images.
-Vehicles, pedestrians, cyclists, and signs have been meticulously marked.
-The team totally captured more than 12 million 3D annotations and 1.2 million 2D annotations.
+The Waymo dataset~\cite{027} is an open source project of {Waymo}, an~autonomous driving company under {Alphabet Inc}.
+It consists of labeled data collected by Waymo self-driving cars under various conditions, including more than 10 million miles of autonomous driving mileage data covering 25 cities.
+The~dataset includes lidar point clouds and vision images.
+Vehicles, pedestrians, cyclists, and~signs have been meticulously marked.
+The~team captured more than 12 million 3D annotations and 1.2 million 2D~annotations.

-\subsubsection{nuScenes\cite{028}}
+\subsubsection{{nuScenes}}

-The nuScenes dataset, established by nuTonomy, is the largest existing autonomous driving dataset.
-It is the first dataset which is equipped with the full autonomous vehicle sensors.
-This dataset not only provides camera and lidar data, but also contains radar data, which is currently the only dataset with radar data.
-Especially, the 3D bounding box annotation provided by nuScenes not only contains 23 classes, but also has 8 attributes including pedestrian pose, vehicle state, etc.
+The nuScenes dataset~\cite{028}, established by {nuTonomy}, is the largest existing autonomous driving dataset.
+It is the first dataset that is equipped with the full autonomous vehicle sensors.
+This dataset not only provides camera and lidar data, but~also contains radar data, and it is currently the only dataset with radar data.
+Specifically, the~3D bounding box annotation provided by nuScenes not only contains 23 classes, but~also has 8 attributes including pedestrian pose, vehicle state, etc.

-\section{Sensor Deployment}
+\section{Sensor~Deployment}

 This section introduces the sensor deployment schemes for autonomous driving vehicles.
-Through the analysis of the sensor deployment for vehicles equipped with autonomous driving systems launched by several major automobile manufacturers, it can be found that mmWave radar, lidar, and cameras are the main sensors for vehicles to detect the obstacles.
-By comparing the characteristics of the three sensors, it can be concluded that the fusion scheme of mmWave radar and camera has the characteristics of low cost, high accuracy, and adaptability to severe environment.
-In the following sections, the sensor deployment schemes including sensor configuration, sensor comparison and selection, are reviewed in details.
+Through the analysis of the sensor deployment for vehicles equipped with autonomous driving systems launched by several major automobile manufacturers, it can be found that mmWave radar, lidar, and~cameras are the main sensors for vehicles to detect the obstacles.
+In~the~following sections, the~sensor deployment schemes including sensor configuration, sensor comparison, and selection, are reviewed in~detail.

-\subsection{Sensor configuration}
+\subsection{Sensor~Configuration}